linz/qgis-redistricting-plugin/documentation/ui_design/ui_design.md

 ![Task Switcher](images/task_switcher.png)

-The `Task Switcher` allows the user to select which electorate type (General North Island, General South Island, or Maori) they are currently working with.
+The `Task Switcher` allows the user to select which electorate type (General North Island, General South Island, or Māori) they are currently working with.
 Clicking the action shows a drop-down menu giving a choice of electorate types:

 ![Task Switcher Menu](images/task_switcher_menu.png)